TheiPhoneDev/UpdateKit/README.md

 - Customizable cells
 - Native UI
 - Integration with iOS, iPadOS and visionOS
+- Attach Views to show what changes have been made
 - Thread-safe (this means no data race) by using the Sendable protocol